AU-CDS/assignment3-pretrained-cnns-MiaKuntz/README.md

     python3 src/clf.py

 This will active the script.
 When running, it will go through each of the functions in the order written in my main function.
 That is:
 -	Processing and generating the data for each of the three ways the data has been split.
-The function will find the data in the ```image``` folder, where the steps on where and how to download it yourself is described further up in the ReadMe.
+The function will find the data in the ```image``` folder, where the steps on where and how to download it, yourself is described further up in the ReadMe.
 -	Generating plots for both loss and accuracy and then saving these into a single image to the ```model``` folder.
 -	Creating a classification report and then saving this to the ```out``` folder.

 ## Results
 As the code was run on a smaller sample of the data, the output in the way of the plots and classification report is somewhat lacking in their results, due to less data to train on compared to the output should the code have run on the entirety of the data.

 Please note that the model in the ```model``` folder have been kept there in order to show a valid, although poor, example of the output from the “clf.py” script.
 This shows in the way of the curves, where the large distance between the training and validation curves indicates that the amount of data is unrepresentative.
 Is also shows in the classification report in the ```out``` folder, where the models ability to predict the labels varies by huge amounts, e.g. an f1-score of 0 on “gowns”, “petticoats”, and “sherwanis”.